PhipsCode/arjancode-challenge-I/README.md

-# ac-next-lvl-py-challenge
+# arjancode course challenge I

-This is the final challenge of arjancodes next level python course. https://www.arjancodes.com/courses/nlp/
+This is a combination of the final challenges of "the next level python"-course https://www.arjancodes.com/courses/nlp/ and "the software designer mindset complete"-course https://www.arjancodes.com/courses/tsdm/